The Lower Merion Soccer Club is the result of the merger of four small soccer

 In the fall, the club put out their first newsletter in an attempt to keep

-players and their families more in tune with what was happening in the local
+players and their families more in touch with what was happening in the local

 soccer community.
 Later, starting in 1993, the club would send out a

-In an attempt to better communication with the public, LMSC secures the services
+In an attempt to better communication with the public, LMSC acquired

 regarding relavent information and also allow people to leave messages.
 One of